Kidney stonesCalcium stones; Nephrolithiasis

 - Heart attack

-Computed Tomography.
-A type of CT scan called a spiral or helical CT scan is currently the best method for diagnosing stones in either the kidneys or the ureters.
+CT scans use x-rays with computer technology to produce 3D images of the body.
+A type of CT scan called a spiral or helical CT scan is currently the most accurate method for diagnosing stones in either the kidneys or the ureters.
 CT scans can be used to find the exact location of the stone, as well as to look for anatomical problems that may have led to stone formation.
-This test is fast, noninvasive, and it provides detailed, accurate images of even very small stones.
-If stones are not present, a spiral CT scan can often identify other causes of pain in the kidney area.
-It is better than x-rays, ultrasound, and IVP for detecting kidney stones.
-Experts hope spiral CT will eventually be able to identify the chemicals present in a stone.
+This test provides detailed, accurate images of even very small stones.
+A spiral CT scan can often identify other causes of pain in the kidney area.
+However, radiation exposure is an issue with CT scans and overuse is a concern.Ultrasound

 IVP should not be used on patients with kidney failure.
 There is also a risk for an allergic reaction to standard dyes, although newer, less allergenic dyes are becoming available.

-Magnetic Resonance Imaging.
-Magnetic resonance imaging (MRI) techniques are showing promise for diagnosing urinary tract obstruction, but they do not yet accurately reveal small stones, or stones that do not cause a blockage.
-Because no radiation is involved with MRIs and ultrasounds, however, they are good options for children and pregnant women.
+MRI uses powerful magnets and radiowaves to provide detailed images of internal organs and tissues.
+MRI techniques are showing promise for diagnosing urinary tract obstruction, but they do not yet accurately reveal small stones, or stones that do not cause a blockage.
+Because no radiation is involved with MRIs and ultrasounds, they are good options for children and pregnant women.

 Urine samples are needed to evaluate features of the urine, including its acidity and the presence of: